-- Enter attendance/absence data into SIMS - Prepare attendance records for teachers - Prepare reports as required for the Headteacher and others - Contact parents on the first day of absence - Support targeted pupils - Use 'broken weeks' analysis to consider whether to advise targeted intervention where there are attendance concerns, especially early in the academic year when % attendance may be skewed by the low number of school sessions - Use the WeST attendance escalation process to inform parents where a pupil's absence falls below the acceptable level - Notify class teachers of any patterns of absence - Liaise with the WeST Education Welfare Officer (EWO) over persistent absentees after school action has taken place.
-Referrals to the service need to be made by electronic means. - Monitor missing marks and notify the Senior Leadership Team, the teacher responsible for the register and their line manager weekly.
+- Enter attendance/absence data into SIMS, using Lesson Monitor - Prepare attendance records for tutors - Prepare reports as required for the Headteacher and others - Contact parents on the first day of absence - Support targeted pupils - Use 'broken weeks' analysis to consider whether to advise targeted intervention where there are attendance concerns, especially early in the academic year when % attendance may be skewed by the low number of school sessions - Use the WeST attendance escalation process to inform parents where a pupil's absence falls below the acceptable level - Notify tutors/class teachers of any patterns of absence - Liaise with the WeST Education Welfare Officer (EWO) over persistent absentees after school action has taken place.
+Referrals to the service need to be made by electronic means. - Monitor missing marks and notify the Deputy Head teacher, the teacher responsible for the register and their line manager weekly.